drteeth/elixir-es-cqrs/slides.md

 ???

-# That's it for me
+# That's it for me, I hope that gives you a good taste of what ES/CQRS & DDD are about